Cath Kidston: Collaborations

 Kidston has worked with Millets to design tents (2005–06), Nokia/ Carphone Warehouse mobile phones (2006), and Roberts radios (2005 onwards).
 In 2008, she collaborated with Tesco to produce shopping bags made from plastic bottles, which were sold to raise almost £500,000 for Marie Curie Cancer Care and saved about six million plastic bottles from landfill.

 Personal life

+In 1996, Kidston was diagnosed with breast cancer at the age of 36.

-Kidston's partner is record producer Hugh Padgham.
-Kidston has two pets, a Sealyham terrier named Billie and a Lakeland terrier named Stanley, who feature in her designs.
+Kidston is married to record producer Hugh Padgham and has one stepdaughter.
+Kidston has two pets, a Sealyham Terrier named Billie and a Lakeland Terrier named Stanley, who feature in her designs.
+She owns homes in West London and Gloucestershire.